Explore health content from A to Z.

 I need information about...

 Kids with asthma can play baseball, basketball, soccer, or football.
 They can swim, run cross-country, or do gymnastics.
-In fact, a child with asthma can do any sport you can name.
-If exercise has led to asthma flare-ups in the past, you may worry.
-But when asthma is in good control, your child will be able to exercise without fear of a flare-up.
+In fact, a child with asthma can take part in any sport.

-Talk to your child’s gym teacher or coach.
+Talk to your child’s physical education or gym teacher or coach.
 Explain when and how your child should take asthma medications.
 Also explain the importance of warming up.
 This person should know the symptoms of an asthma flare-up and what to do about it.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |